Nursery, Reception and Key Stage 1

-As girls progress with us their Literacy and Numeracy skills are developed through an appropriate mix of formal teaching and child-initiated activities within each topic.
-Girls also enjoy specialist teaching in PE, Ballet, Music, French and Drama.
+As pupils progress through Early Years their Literacy and Numeracy skills are developed through an appropriate mix of formal teaching and child-initiated activities within each topic.
+Pupils also enjoy specialist teaching in PE, Ballet, Music, French and Drama.

 Years 1 and 2

-Girls move into Year 1 the September after their fifth birthday and into Year 2 the September after they are six years old.
-In Years 1 and 2 girls continue to follow a carefully planned, broad programme ensuring progression tailored to individual needs.
-A wide range of workshops, visits and extra-curricular activities will be offered to enrich her education and provide many opportunities to explore her interests and discover her talents.
-Girls also participate in our Pre-Prep Wellbeing initiative, which includes Mindfulness, Yoga and Forest School sessions.
-New girls may join these year groups if there are spaces available.
+In Years 1 and 2, pupils continue to follow a carefully planned, broad programme ensuring progression tailored to individual needs.
+A wide range of workshops, visits and extra-curricular activities will be offered to enrich their education and provide many opportunities to explore their interests and discover their talents.

 The National Curriculum for Key Stage 1 provides the foundation on which our broad curriculum is built – but we don’t stop there; our curriculum goes beyond the national curriculum recommendations and the standards achieved are often in advance of national expectations.
 We believe in the curriculum being comprehensive, interesting and fun.